 - = Market value of Equity of Target / Share Price of Acquirer

 - = Total earnings of the Acquirer post-merger / Total number of shares of Acquirer post-merger

 - = ($300,000.0 + $125,000.0) / (100,000.0 + 35,000.0)

 - = 3.1

-Assuming market is efficient and hence pre and post-merger share price of Acquirer will remain same.
+Assuming the market is efficient and hence pre and the post-merger share price of Acquirer will remain the same.

 - = Weighted average EPS of Acquirer + Weighted average EPS of Target